utnapischtim/flask-kvsession/docs/index.rst

 ``SESSION_SET_TTL``            Whether or not to set the time-to-live of the
                                session on the backend, if supported.
 Default is ``True``.
+``SESSION_PICKLE_PROTOCOL``    The Pickling protocol to be used when storing
+                               the session on the backend.
+Default is set to the pickle module DEFAULT_PROTOCOL.
 ============================== ================================================